Lake Tahoe Elopement Guide

 Lake Tahoe Flight Information

 If you decide to elope in Lake Tahoe, you’ll want to fly into the Reno-Tahoe International Airport.
 This airport is only 45 minutes away from North Lake Tahoe.
 You also have the option of flying into the Sacramento International Airport.
-However, the drive is 2 hours long to reach Lake Tahoe, but it might be a more accessible option for you.
+However, the drive is 2 hours long to reach Lake Tahoe, but it might be a more accessible option for you if you decide to stay on the California side.

 Lake Tahoe Airbnbs